-Problem Procedure The computer cannot be powered on Disconnect the AC adaptor and remove the battery for several seconds.
-Then reinstall the battery and reconnect the AC adaptor.
+Problem Procedure The computer cannot be powered on Disconnect the AC adaptor for several seconds and then reconnect the AC adaptor.
 After that, press the power button.
 If it does not work, press the power button twice again.
 If it still does not work, press and hold the power button for 12 seconds.
 Real-Time Clock (RTC) information might be cleared if the power is turned on by pressing the power button.
 You should set the system date/time manually in TOSHIBA Setup Utility.
 If it still does not operate properly, you should contact your reseller or dealer.